anonymokata/3d0e1790-e47e-11e9-a47b-b664d03cc95d/README.md

 ## Run the program
 1. Clone the repository: https://github.com/GHogChi/wordsearch.git
-2. cd to the root of your local repository
+2. cd to the root of the project
 3. Be sure your default Java version is 11
 4. Execute the following command: